NorthernLightsDevel/NorthernLightsDevel.github.io/content/posts/Btrbk-setup.md

 # Setting up BTRBK
 After installing Arch Linux, I wanted to set up a tool to automate the creation of Btrfs snapshots on an hourly basis.

 I had used Timeshift previously and knew it had support for Btrfs, so I initially tried to configure it.
 However, because my subvolume layout doesn't match what Timeshift expects, this approach was fruitless.
 I decided to use `btrbk` instead.
-While `btrbk` doesn't have a graphical UI like Timeshift, I figured it's not necessary since you don't normally need to browse backups graphically, and the snapshots are easily accessible in the `/.snapshots` directory anyway.
+While `btrbk` doesn't have a graphical UI like Timeshift, I determined that a graphical UI is not necessary since I don't normally need to browse backups graphically, and the snapshots are easily accessible in the `/.snapshots` directory whenever I need them.

-To set up `btrbk` is fairly straightforward, just follow these steps
+Setting up `btrbk` is straightforward, just follow these steps.
 1. Install btrbk from the official repository
    `sudo pacman -S btrbk`
 2. Configure btrbk, by editing the primary configuration file: